k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 **An internet access is unavailable**:

 - Download the VSIX file from the download page and upload it to the TDM project: Right-click on project-resources from the Project Tree > Upload Files… > select the downloaded TDM VSIX file. -
-- Click the Extension icon then click the three dots icon (top-right of the pane) and select the *Install from VSIX…* option.
-A pop-up window opens: select the uploaded TDM VSIX file and click the *Install from VSIX* button.
+- Click the Extensions icon, then click the three-horizontal-dots menu (top-right of the pane) and select the *Install from VSIX…* option.
+A pop-up window opens.
+Select the uploaded TDM VSIX file, then click *Install from VSIX*.

 #### TDM Deployment